wix/stylable/site/docs/guides/stylable-component-best-practices.md

 ## Keep SVG and images overridable

-When using image element source or svg directly in the DOM, it is not easy and in some cases not possible to modify the asset from outside the component using CSS.
+When using an image element source or svg directly in the DOM, it is not easy, and in some cases not possible, to modify the asset from outside the component using CSS.

-When asset is part of the style API, it should be placed in the background of an element, allowing it to be overridden from a parent component.
+When an asset is part of the style API, it should be placed in the background of an element, allowing it to be overridden from a parent component.

 It is not recommended to use `::before` and `::after`, because they are generic and hard to override.